M4X-VOGEL/Clingonia/README.md

 pip install flatland-rl
 ```

-📦 To have access to clingo, install the required package:
+📦 To have access to clingo, install the required clingo package:
 ```
 conda install -c potassco clingo
 ```

-📦 Make sure that you also have installed the following required packages:
+📦 Additionally, ensure that the following required packages are installed:
 ```
 pip show pillow
 pip show imageio